LisboaAnt/Trabalho-11-LABPRO/README.md

 - c pure

-## ⬇️ Download
+## ⬇️ Download and Execute -Need ggc 6.0 or + to work.-
 -You must download the files "codesabe.c", "ordvetor.h", "code.c" placing them in the same folder.
-To run code you must run the file "code.c" is executable with gcc 6.0    or higher.
+To run code you must run the file "code.c", then you must run "code.exe".

 ## 💛 Contact